thaismca/Learning-Python/Udemy - 100 days of Python/Intermediate sections/day-16_coffee_machine_oop/README.md

 7. The machine has two admin commands that can be typed instead of a drink choice:
 - 'report': prints a report that lists the current quantity of each resource, and the current amount of profit that the machine has made.
 - 'off': turns the machine off.

+## Installation and usage
+### Requirements
+- must have python installed
+### How to run this program
+- clone this repository
+- click to open the main.py file with Python
+### How to use the coffee machine
+#### Ordering drinks
+- type the name of the drink you want (not case senstive)
+- if the order entered is for an available drink, you will be prompted to insert coins
+- type the number for each one of the coins (quarter, dime, nickel, penny)
+- once the amount of coins entered are enpugh to cover the drink costs, you will be served your drink
+- the process of inserting coins can be interrupted at any round, so your order will be cancelled and you will receive a refund of the amount you've added
+#### Running admin commands
+- you can see a report on the amount of resources and money currently available on the machine by typing *report* instead of a drink
+- you can turn the machine off by typing *off* instead of a drink
+- turning the machine off and on again "replenishes" the resources and "collects" the profits